alecthomas/tuplespace/README.md

 - `SendWithAcknowledgement(tuple, expires)` - Send a tuple and wait for it to be processed.
 - `Take(match, timeout, reservationTimeout) -> Reservation`

 `TakeAll()` is not supported.
-To support such an operation would require server-server coordination, which is deliberately outside the scope of the server implementation.
+To support such an operation in a distributed environment would require server-server coordination, which is explicitly outside the scope of this implementation.

 ## Features